 - 1. Demonstrated understanding of the problem. - 2.
-Demonstrated importance of research questions, goals and objectives, including alignment with the aims of the solicitation. - 3.
-Demonstrated awareness of the state of current research.
+Demonstrated importance of research questions, goals, and objectives, including alignment with the aims of the solicitation. - Demonstrated awareness of the state of current research. - 4.
+Demonstrated awareness of relevant tools, protocols, practices, and/or policies.